octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `NONE` instruction specifies the absence of value.
 It requires that the type of value that can be held be specified.

 This _option_ type is very useful for all process that may fail such as:
-- euclidean division (division by zero)
+- Euclidean division (division by zero)
 - slicing a string (out of bound error)
 - accessing an element in a collection (non-existence of the element)
 - invoking an other contract (entrypoint name and type verification)

 Rather than causing an error, the examples above make use of optional values to specify a special case to handle.

-A Michelson smart contract the program is expected to explicitly handle all possible cases; especially the case where the process produces an option with no value.
+A Michelson smart contract is expected to explicitly handle all possible cases; especially the case where the process produces an option with no value.

 All these cases will be detailed in their respective sections.